-Under the network printing setup, your printers become part of a network of computers or a LAN, via Ethernet or Wifi.
+The setup of network printers allows your device to become part of a network of computers or a LAN, via Ethernet or Wi-Fi.
 This connection gives computers within the network access to the same set of printers.

-The opposite of network printing is making use of local printers.
-A local printer, or sometimes referred to as a personal printer, is a printer that is connected directly to a single computer, typically via a USB cable.
+The opposite of network printers are local printers.
+A local printer, sometimes referred to as a personal printer, is a printer that is connected directly to a single computer, typically via a USB cable.

-Another way that network printing can help your business save is through reduced maintenance costs.
+Another way that network printers can benefit your business is through reduced maintenance costs.
 Maintenance will be far easier for fewer devices — especially if they all come from the same vendor.
-This means you will only need one maintenance personnel to have a look at your printers, making regular maintenance extremely cost-effective.
+This means you will only need one maintenance personnel to have a look at your printers.
+As a result, this makes regular maintenance extremely cost-effective.

 In maintaining numerous local printers, you need to make sure that each of them has the toner and ink that they specifically need.
 This is not only tiresome, but it’s also costly.

-But with network printers, keeping an inventory of needed supplies is a cinch because you’ll have fewer printers.
-But again, what would make this even easier is if the printers are from the same vendor – because then, you have a better chance at cross-utilizing your supplies.
+With network printers, you can keep an inventory of necessary supplies in a cinch, because you’ll have fewer devices to worry about.
+To boost efficiency levels, securing printers from the same vendor gives you a better chance at cross-utilizing your supplies.

-Having a few quality printers will mean that employees need less training to be able to use these devices like pros.
-This is, again, made easier if your printers would be coming from the same vendor because having printers of the same brand means having similar or mostly similar user experiences.
+Having a set of quality printers means that employees need less training to be able to use these devices like pros.
+This is, again, made easier if your printers would be coming from the same vendor, as having printers of the same brand enables you to have similar user experiences.

-Arguably though, local printers would only need to be learned once by the people whose computers are connected to them — but there are times that other printers would need to be used by an employee.
-For example, when an employee’s local printer breaks down and gets replaced, it would be an entirely new thing to learn again – with an all-new printer that nobody else would be familiar with.
+Arguably, local printers would only need to be learned once by the people whose computers are connected to them — but there are times that other printers would need to be used by an employee.
+For example, when an employee’s local printer breaks down and gets replaced, it would be an unfamiliar thing to learn about again — considering it’s an all-new printer that nobody else would be accustomed to.

-Another example is when an employee would need to use another printer for a one-off use — whether it’s for a higher image resolution because his/her ink ran out, or whatever reason.
+Another example is when an employee would need to use another printer for a one-off use — whether it’s for a higher image resolution, or any other reason.
 The employee who needs the other printer may not be familiar with it and would likely need assistance.

-The long and short of it all is that having a few, shared network printers allows for everyone to easily and collectively develop mastery of these devices — and this truly saves more time and effort compared to using multiple local printers.
+The gist of it all is that having a few, shared network printers allows for everyone to easily and collectively develop mastery of these devices — and this truly saves more time and effort compared to using multiple local printers.

-With network printing set up, whenever you would get new employees who need printer access, they won’t need to be provided with their own local printers and the complicated IT setup that goes with it.
-It’s just a matter of their computer getting connected to the LAN and discovering the printers that are available.
+When you have network printers streamlining the print jobs in your workplace, your new employees wouldn’t need to be provided with their own local printers and complicated IT configurations.
+It’s just a matter of their computers getting connected to the LAN and discovering the printers that are available.
 From there, it’s smooth sailing.

-Meanwhile, network printing allows all computers in the network to have access to all shared printers and their capabilities.
+Meanwhile, network printers allow all computers in the network to have access to all shared printers and their capabilities.
 It’s just a matter of selecting the right printer for the job, straight from the employees’ computers.
 This way, everyone’s printing needs can be met quickly, efficiently, and independently.

 The only major disadvantage of network printing is the security risks that it comes with.
 You see, there’s a reason why many businesses still use local printers for printing their sensitive documents.
 This is because local printers are less prone to give way to scenarios of document theft/snooping.

-If you have any questions for us regarding MPS or how we can help you boost your business, we’ll be more than happy to connect.
-Contact us today and let’s get started!
+If you have any questions regarding MPS, network printers, or want to discover other ways that we can help you boost your business, we’ll be more than happy to connect.
+Contact us today, and let’s get started!